iamdhruvtripathi/Active-Directory-Homelab/setup-client-vm/README.md

   <img width="90%" height="90%" alt="image" src="https://github.com/user-attachments/assets/be8f14cf-e78e-4955-a073-9aed035e27d1" />

-- After the I clicked `Domain-join instead` and arrived at this screen
+- After the I clicked `Domain-join instead` and arrived at this screen.
+After this, I entered my username and password and went through the security questions section and arrived at this screen.
+Note that at this time for me it downloaded a lot of updates so I had to wait a bit

   <img width="90%" height="90%" alt="image" src="https://github.com/user-attachments/assets/24f261b0-ef5e-49da-9934-92939a6f1965" />

 - First thing to do was to move this Windows VM 11 Client to `vmbr1`

   <img width="90%" height="90%" alt="image" src="https://github.com/user-attachments/assets/6e6ab4a1-2646-4c3f-9426-ee5fb155ba16" />

-- I then entered my username and password and went through the security questions section and arrived at this screen.
-Note that at this time for me it downloaded a lot of updates so I had to wait a bit

 - Next thing before I join it to the domain is to set a static IP and point the DNS to the DC.
 As you can see below, I set the IP address of the Client VM to `10.10.10.11` and the DNS server to `10.10.10.10`